KieranStewart/team-project-2235-swen-261-2-therightangle/docs/DesignDoc.md

-If we given more time to work on our application we think there are many changes that could made to the user interface regarding style and functionality when it comes to the look of the cupboard.
+If we were given more time to work on our application we think there are many changes that could made to the user interface regarding style and functionality when it comes to the look of the cupboard.
 At a certain point because of the way we presented our needs after adding a certain amount of needs they run off the page.
 If we had more time we could possibly create icons instead of tabs side to side, and resize the cupboard when too much space has been taken up.
 As for the matter of refactoring, we most likley would alter the current state of our UI applcation, because although it works seamlessly, a majority of it lies within a single class's (need-details) html.
 We should most likley choose home-view as the class to designate this responsibility to instead

 ## Testing
 > _This section will provide information about the testing performed